 When Lori Reimuller (Meryl Streep - Marvin's Room) receives a call from the school to say her youngest, Robbie (Seth Adkins - Taming Andrew), had a fall she thinks it is just one of those things and takes him home.
-But when he has a seizure she rushes him to hospital where she and her husband Dave (Fred Ward - Chain Reaction) are told that having two seizures means he has epilepsy.
-Placed on medication to try and control his seizures it causes Robbie to become hyper active which leads to another drug which drains him of life, all the time the seizures not only continue but get progressively worse.
+But when he has a seizure she rushes him to hospital where she and her husband, Dave (Fred Ward - Chain Reaction), are told that having two seizures means that Robbie is epileptic.
+Placed on medication to try and control his seizures it causes Robbie to become hyper active which leads to another prescription for a drug which drains him of life, all the time the seizures not only continue but get progressively worse.
 When one of the drugs cause Robbie to become violent he ends up hospitalized as another drug puts him into a permanent state of seizure.
-With no improvement Lori takes it upon herself to research treatments for epilepsy and discovers the ketogenic diet could help but finds herself being blocked by doctors who dismiss the treatment in favour of yet more drug treatment and possibly surgery.
+With no improvement Lori takes it upon herself to research treatments for epilepsy and discovers the ketogenic diet could help.
+But she finds herself being blocked by doctors who dismiss the treatment in favour of yet more medication and possibly surgery.

 Anyone who regularly visits The Movie Scene will know I am a fan of TV movies and as such I have to say it is rare to come across one which not only has a star of the calibre of Meryl Streep but also has a mainstream director as Jim Abrahams.
 These two certainly make a difference and lift "...First Do No Harm" to the point that it doesn't feel like a TV movie.
-But it is also Jim Abrahams' personal interest as his own son's epilepsy was controlled by the ketogenic diet which helps to make it above average.
-His interest makes the movie not only more realistic but also more rational as "...First Do No Harm" is the sort of movie which could easily have gone over board and not only become a spiteful attacking movie of the medical establishment but also a schmatlzy one.
+But it is also Jim Abrahams' personal interest in the story, as his own son's epilepsy was controlled by the ketogenic diet, which helps to make it more than average.
+His interest makes the movie not only more realistic but also more rational as "...First Do No Harm" is the sort of movie which could easily have gone over board and not only become a spiteful attack on the medical establishment but also a schmatlzy one.

 What this all boils down to is that "...First Do No Harm" is an above average made for TV movie which is both eye opening and hard hitting.
 For those who are dealing with a friend or relative with epilepsy it will help explain things and at the same time will be educational for those who have never been confronted by the illness.